The GS Yuasa Group, together with the supply chain, will contribute to creating a sustainable society.

 The GS Yuasa Group believes that all suppliers are important business partners.
-By providing support for improving mutual development with suppliers, support for quality control and health and safety management, as well as working on education and guidance on compliance and CSR, we aim to strengthen our business foundation together with our suppliers.
+For this reason, we work with our suppliers on matters of quality control, health and safety, as well as education and guidance on compliance and overall CSR with the aim of strengthening our business foundation together with those suppliers.

 We also hold annual procurement policy briefings to raise understanding of our management policies, annual business policies, and basic procurement policy and to deepen mutual understanding and trust.
-We also created a system for granting awards to suppliers that have achieved excellent results in initiatives (CSR, safety, quality, delivery date, price, etc.) that we expect from our suppliers.
+We also award suppliers that have achieved excellent results in initiatives (CSR, safety, quality, delivery date, price, etc.) that we expect from our suppliers.

 The GS Yuasa Group advances materials procurement based on awareness of such international social issues as forced labor, child labor and environmental destruction.
 Along with quality, performance, pricing, delivery deadlines and other conventional supply demands, it is also vital to base procurement in CSR championing human rights, working conditions and the global environment.
 Toward that end, the Group does not simply tackle CSR on its own, but also, in cooperation with suppliers, promotes responsible procurement in response to social issues.